Gustav Klimt: Vienna Secession years

 In 1897, Klimt became one of the founding members and president of the Vienna Secession and of the group's periodical, Ver Sacrum ("Sacred Spring").
 He remained with the Secession until 1908.
 The goals of the group were to provide exhibitions for unconventional young artists, to bring the works of the best foreign artists to Vienna, and to publish its own magazine to showcase the work of members.
 The group declared no manifesto and did not set out to encourage any particular style—Naturalists, Realists, and Symbolists all coexisted.
 The government supported their efforts and gave them a lease on public land to erect an exhibition hall.
 The group's symbol was Pallas Athena, the Greek goddess of just causes, wisdom, and the arts—of whom Klimt painted his radical version in 1898.

 His Nuda Veritas (1899) defined his bid to further "shake up" the establishment.
 The starkly naked red-headed woman holds the mirror of truth, while above her is a quotation by Friedrich Schiller in stylised lettering: "If you cannot please everyone with your deeds and your art, please only a few.
 To please many is bad."
-In 1902, animated by resentment Klimt wanted to title the painting Gold Fish (in which a naked woman ostentatiously and maliciously shows her butt), "To my critics", but was dissuaded by friends.
+Historians believe that with the inclusion of Nuda Veritas, Klimt was denouncing both the Habsburg monarchy and Austrian society, which ignored all political and social problems of that time.
+In 1902, animated by resentment Klimt wanted to title the painting Goldfish (in which a naked woman ostentatiously and maliciously shows her butt), "To my critics", but was dissuaded by friends.